MrPowers/mrpowers-benchmarks/README.md

 ## Why benchmarks are important

-Suppose you'd like to find the quickest way to join to 2GB CSV files on your local machine.
+Suppose you'd like to find the quickest way to join a 2GB CSV file with a 1 GB Parquet file on your local machine.

 You may not want to perform an exhaustive analysis yourself.
 You'll probably find it easier to look up some benchmarks and make and informed decision on the best alternative.